 Simple English definitions for legal terms

-Read a random definition: no-par stock
+Read a random definition: governing body

 A peer-reviewed journal is a type of publication where experts in a particular field review and evaluate articles before they are published.
 This process ensures that the articles are reliable and based on sound research.
 It's like having a group of smart people check the work of other smart people to make sure it's accurate and trustworthy.